FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Huge common carp caught while fly fishing

 Here’s a monster common carp I caught while fly fishing on the Snake river.
 I was using a small weighted streamer pattern from the shoreline.
-I didn’t weigh or measure this fish (I rarely do), but it was a monster.
+I didn’t weigh or measure this fish (I rarely do), but it was a huge fish.

 Introduction to Carp